Second and Third Trimester: Intact D&E (Dilation and Extraction)

 Abortion by D&X

-🏥 Abortion Methods: What Do I Need to Know? — Take the Test
+🏥 Abortion Methods: What Do I Need to Know? — Take the quiz

 • Intact D&E is a surgical procedure in which the cervix is dilated, and the fetus is extracted from the uterus largely intact.

-• This method is only permitted in the US if fetal demise is guaranteed by injection before extraction or if necessary to save the woman's life.
+• This method is only permitted in the US if fetal demise is ensured by injection before extraction or if necessary to save the woman's life.

 • The rate of complications lies at 5% and increases with fetal size.

 Abortion Methods: What Do I Need to Know?
-Test
+Quiz

-Considering abortion and wondering what method to choose?
+Considering abortion and wondering what method to select?
 Answer three multiple-choice questions about your situation and receive a professional evaluation within seconds on your screen!

 What Is an Intact D&E?

 In an intact D&E, the fetus is removed feet-first (breech position).
-When the head reaches the cervical opening, the brain is suctioned out and the skull collapses to ease the passage through the cervix and vagina.
+When the head reaches the cervical opening, the brain is suctioned out and the skull collapses, making the passage through the cervix and vagina possible.

 An intact D&E abortion is usually an outpatient procedure.
 While the surgery takes only 30 minutes, the entire procedure is completed within two to three days.